 You will be presented with a list of available WiFi access points that The Missing Link could connect to.
 Click on one of the names in the list.
 Enter the password for that WiFi network and press the Submit button.
 Your ML:2 will store the WiFi network information and automatically reboot.
 Once it boots back up it will try to connect to that WiFi network with the password you entered.
-If the password is correct, your ML:2 will connect to the network successfully and the WiFi light will glow solid blue.
+If the password is correct, your ML:2 will connect to the network successfully and the WiFi light will glow a solid color.
 If you entered an incorrect password, ML:2 will go back in to Access Point Mode after it determines that there’s no valid networks to connect to.

 Click the Saved Networks button on the Home page or the Edit Stored button in the side bar menu.
 You will be presented with a list of the stored WiFi networks that you’ve entered via the Add WiFi Network button.

 Click the remove button to the right of the network name to that network.
 A dialog will appear to confirm you wish to delete that network from your stored networks list.
 Click Yes to confirm.

 Access Point Settings

 Your ML:2 has the ability to both connect to other existing WiFi networks or create its own network.
 When the ML:2 is making its own WiFi network it is in Access Point Mode.
 Any other Link devices can join this network to synchronize with the ML:2.
 The Access Point Settings page allows you to adjust the Access Point to your liking.

 This is the name of the WiFi network the ML:2 will create when in Access Point Mode.
 The name is also used in the web address of your Control Panel.
 If you change the Name to “MyLink” then the web address to access the Control Panel would be http://mylink.local/